-CYCLE: Continue this cycle for four weeks (if it at any moment feel uncomfortable, reduce the microdose, or stop microdosing)
+CYCLE: Continue this cycle for four weeks (if it at any moment you feel discomfort, reduce the microdose, or stop microdosing)

 REST: At least two to four weeks rest (Cordyceps and vitamin B12 don’t have to be paused, only microdosing psilocybin)

-If you feel ready to start stacking Cordyceps, head over to our partner webshop Microdose.nl to conveniently order Cordyceps, XP-Truffles, and vitamin B12 and start microdosing
+If you feel ready to start stacking Cordyceps, head over to our partner webshop Microdose.nl to conveniently order Cordyceps, XP-Truffles, and vitamin B12 as a stack and start microdosing.

 - Baral B. (2017).
 Entomopathogenicity and Biological Attributes of Himalayan Treasured Fungus Ophiocordyceps Sinensis (Yarsagumba).
 Journal of fungi (Basel, Switzerland), 3(1), 4.